Mission Statement - “To help children learn values with fun, to delight like the moon and shine like the sun.”

 What is Bala Vihar?

 In Bala Vihar, the rich cultural heritage of India, including moral values, are taught to children and youth at different levels, using the medium of stories, drama, arts, crafts and discussion.
-Children are also taught popular Bhajans and Slokas.
+Children are also taught popular Bhajans and Shlokas.

 In promoting and teaching the universal philosophy of Oneness (Advaita Vedanta), children are made to understand that although Hinduism may appear to have many Gods, the Truth (God) is the one ultimate Reality, and thus it is one God appearing as many forms.